bevyengine/bevy-website/content/contribute/reference/triage.md

   - `X-Controversial`: there's active disagreement and / or large-scale architectural implications involved.
   - `X-Blessed`: work that was previously controversial, but whose controversial (but perhaps not technical) elements have been endorsed by the relevant decision makers.

-You can learn more about labels on [Github's documentation](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels).
+You can learn more about labels on [GitHub's documentation](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels).

 The rules for how PRs get merged depend on their classification by controversy and difficulty.
 More difficult PRs will require more careful review from experts, while more controversial PRs will require rewrites to reduce the costs involved and / or sign-off from Subject Matter Experts and maintainers.